 Back then during my training and probably before, nurses prepared small trays for patients’ medicines, with a stack of 2 X 2 cards with the names of the patient and medicine, times they were due and the patient’s room number on them.
 The cards of course were checked against the medication record which was updated for new orders by the “ward secretary” and double checked by the charge nurse.

 The pills were placed in one or two little paper (souffle) cups or plastic cups for liquids.
 (Instead of intravenous medicine, intramuscular injections were more commonly given.)
-While carrying these medicines, along with injectable medicines on a tray the nurse walked to each patient’s bed with the tray.
+While carrying these medicines, along with injectable medicines on a tray the nurse walked to each patient’s bed with the tray in hand.
 There were obviously risks with this form of medicine distribution.

 Fortunately by the time I was a year out of training, large, new locked carts were introduced with drawers for each patient with their medicines neatly separated.
 Even though one cart was shared by two nurses, it was still a vast improvement.

 A couple of years later this procedure improved when the new hospital opened.
 Each patient had a locked medicine box built into the wall with access from the inside and outside of the room for their medicines.